 If you want to establish a strong culture that sticks, start early and emphasize often.
 Take steps to encourage informal internal networking during onboarding.
-Make sure that beginning their first day, people are encouraged to meet their colleagues — not just in their own department but across the organization.
+Make sure that starting on their first day, people are encouraged to meet their colleagues — not just in their own department but across the organization.
 This will help your new employees build their internal networks more quickly, and it can go a long way toward building cross-departmental bridges.
 In a remote world, it’s even more important to be intentional about this process.

-- Get creative with icebreaker questions you leave on each chair so that your new employees will be able to quickly build new connections.
+- Get creative with icebreaker questions so that your new employees will be able to quickly build new connections.

-- Organize a virtual lunch and assign a group leader who can sit with new hires during lunch to facilitate conversation.
+- Organize a virtual lunch and assign a group leader who can join new hires to facilitate conversation.

 - Ensure every new employee knows how to access the available tools they have to navigate the composition of their new org and forge their new network.
 Bonus points if those tools help employees learn about these colleagues as humans, not just job titles.